daeil-H/scom/documents/devtool.md

 * If a ‘New Project’ dialog opens, enter project name in the ‘Project Name’ textbox and select project type and project path.

 #### Create new Project Environment
 * If you click ‘OK,, ScomDevTool create a new project environment.
-(For details, see ‘3.3.6.Project Environment’ section.)
+(For details, see [‘Project Environment’](#project-environment) section.)

 ## Opening a Project
 #### Choose Project ->Open
 * If you have a project currently open, a dialog asks if you want to save the current project.
-(For details, see ‘3.3.2.Creating New Project’ section.)
+(For details, see ['Creating New Project’](#createing-new-project) section.)

 #### Select Project
 * If you select a ScomDevTool’s project file from an ‘Open Project’ dialog, ScomDevTool reads an assigned project file and prepares an environment for a project.